 The Huntington News , the independent student newspaper that covers all things Northeastern, is featured in a Nieman Lab roundup of how college papers have been covering pro-Palestinian encampments and protests on their campuses.
 Lab reporter Sophie Culpepper interviewed outgoing editor-in-chief Eli Curwin and his successor, Sonal Cutler, as well as student journalists at The Daily Texan at UT Austin, the Daily Trojan at the University of Southern California and The GW Hatchet at George Washington University.

-The Northeastern encampment ended almost as quickly as it began — it popped up on Centennial Common on Thursday, April 25.
-And was cleared out by, police that Saturday morning.
+The Northeastern encampment ended almost as quickly as it began — it popped up on Centennial Common on Thursday, April 25, and was cleared out by police that Saturday morning.
 But though the protest may have been shorter than on many other campuses, which in some cases are ongoing, it was no less fraught.

 Source: Visit website